qvdm/PasswordThing/docs/hardware_and_software.md

 There is a separate build specification for each of the two board types.
 Ensure that you build the correct one for your board, otherwise the buttons and led will not work correctly.

+There is also a MAINTenance build configuration for each model.
+The maintenance build allows you to view, clear, backup and restore the contents of the EEPROM and offers a limited configuration capability.

+**Note:** The EEPROM maintenance tools were originally part of the main software package, but were moved to a standalone build due to running out of flash space.

 # Documentation
 This documentation was generated with mkdocs.
 There is a yaml file in the root of